 Well, you lost all the energy you needed; your mind effectively gave up before you even started.

-A lack of energy can go beyond feeling physically tired, it can permeate into what’s known as “mental tiredness”.
+A lack of energy can go beyond feeling physically tired.
+It can permeate into what’s known as “mental tiredness.”
 And it’s a real thing, affecting almost everyone for various reasons.
 But what if I told you it’s completely possible to tackle it?
-All it takes is realizing some of the sources of your lack of energy and finding ways to work with it.
+All it takes is identifying some of the sources of your lack of energy and finding ways to work with it.

-Let’s go through the real causes of lack of energy and your desire to dip into tired territory:
+Let’s go through the lack of energy causes and how to fix them.

 1. An Unfulfilling Job